y-crdt/ypy-websocket/README.md

 # ypy-websocket

-ypy-websocket is an async WebSocket connector for Ypy.
+ypy-websocket is an ASGI-compatible async WebSocket connector for Ypy.

 ## Usage